 In an area that easily claims to be the “Water Park Capital of the World,” Kalahari Resort and Conference Center rules as a national trendsetter and one of the country’s most popular family resorts.
-This is where it all began before the resort expanded into Sandusky, Ohio.
+This is where it all began before the resort expanded into Sandusky, Ohio and other areas.

 The resort stands out nicely with its African theme and has constantly added new attractions throughout the past decade, from bigger thrills in water park rides to its newer indoor theme park.
 The indoor water park is Kalahari’s claim to fame and a top draw in an area so dense with resorts, theme parks and entertainment.

 What else makes Kalahari stand out?
 For one, size.
 There are 752 rooms and suites to accommodate families of all sizes.
 For kids, it’s all about the fun, including the 125,000-square-foot indoor water park, the 77,000-square-foot outdoor water park, and the 110,000-square-foot indoor theme park that opened in 2008.
 There are enough activities and things to see that the resort can feel like a dry-land cruise ship.
 African music spills out from the lobby where staff members dressed in safari gear and pith helmets assist guests and real tiger or lion cubs may be on display in a glass enclosure.